Ford Escape owners have reported 22 problems related to gas recirculation valve (egr valve) (under the engine and engine cooling category).

-The vehicle is a 2001 Ford Escape.
 While driving at approximately 35 mph on a level roadway, the engine unexpectedly stopped.
 Traffic was relatively heavy and stopping the vehicle at the traffic light without hitting the stopped vehicle in front of me was difficult.
 The vehicle had to be placed in park before the engine would restart (as expected) -- which it did without any problem.
 No check engine light was present.
 Time of day was at approximately 5 pm cdt.
 Outside temperature was about 85 degrees.
 I had just exited off the highway and had been driving for about 8 miles without stopping before the failure.
 The air conditioning and radio were on during the failure.
-It was 07/15/02 when this gas recirculation valve (egr valve) issue happened.

-The vehicle involved is a 2001 Ford Escape.
-The VIN of this vehicle is 1FMYU04171_.
 There were numerous problems.
 The egr sensor (dpfe) was replaced along with the sop driver side outer belt molding, fuel pump, sway bar links and iac.
 There was a loud noise coming from the driver's side window, water leaked around the tailgate window, the vehicle was hard to start, the iac was sticking, the driver's side window squeaked and rattled, the vehicle hesitated upon starting, there was play in the front sway bar links, the coolant light stayed on, there was a crack around the oil pan and the oil drain plug was problematic, and the accelerator pedal was sticking.
-This gas recirculation valve (egr valve) issue occurred Tuesday, January 22, 2002.

 |Problem Category||Number of Problems|